About the Expert

 In November 1994, the director of central intelligence awarded Hoffman the U.S. Intelligence Community Seal Medallion, the highest level of commendation given to a nongovernment employee, which recognizes sustained superior performance of high value that distinctly benefits the interests and national security of the United States.

-A revised and updated edition of his acclaimed book, Inside Terrorism, which has now been in print for two decades, was published in September 2017 by Columbia University Press in the United States and will be published in 2019 by Fischer Verlag in Germany.
+A revised and updated edition of his acclaimed book, Inside Terrorism, which has now been in print for nearly three decades, was published in September 2017 by Columbia University Press in the United States and was published in 2019 by Fischer Verlag in Germany.
 Foreign-language editions of the first edition have been published in ten countries.
 His other recent books include The Evolution of the Global Terrorist Threat: From 9/11 to Osama bin Laden’s Death and Anonymous Soldiers: The Struggle for Israel, 1917–1947, which was awarded the Washington Institute for Near East Studies’ gold medal for the best book published in 2015 on Middle Eastern politics, history and society and also named the Jewish Book of the Year for 2015 by the Jewish National Book Council.

 Hoffman holds degrees in government, history, and international relations and received his doctorate from Oxford University.